dadsolar.com / Do-Yourself-Solar Technologies

 Do-yourself-solar technologies -

-Dadsolar.com, DADS Inc., SEADS and MESEA, have combined the energies of over 60 years experience, facilitating the learning process for those interested in becoming more self-reliant.
+Dadsolar.com, DADS Inc., has combined the energies of over 80 years experience, facilitating the learning process for those interested in becoming more self-reliant.
 The step-by-step process we use in assembling a 65w PV module, can be viewed below, on this page.
 This is one of our favorite workshops, basically done the same all over the world, with a few minor differences, determined by the site and materials available.

 As a not-for-profit, educational corp., we offer free consulting services to families who want to lead independent lifestyles, using solar, wind and other alternative energy technologies, to break the fossil-fuel addiction we all experience.